bp117/SmartAppv1/Nw.md

 Thank you for celebrating National Engineers Week with me.
 Let’s continue to push boundaries, embrace innovation, and shape a future where every engineer has the power to make a lasting difference.

+"Your journey is not defined by where you start but by how relentlessly you push forward."

+My career path has been a testament to challenging stereotypes, embracing continuous learning, and driving meaningful impact.
+I began as a professor in an engineering college, at a time when teaching was seen as a fallback for those who couldn’t crack campus placements.
+But for me, it was a choice, not a compromise.

+Despite securing an offer from Polaris, I chose teaching, because I believed in mastering fundamentals and mentoring young minds.
+However, my passion for building real-world solutions led me into the tech industry, where I worked on AI, scalable architectures, and developer tooling.

+Over time, I took on high-impact initiatives like the Tachyon GenAI platform, Spectral API linting, and Backstage adoption, always focusing on innovation with real-world impact.
+Becoming a Distinguished Engineer wasn’t just about technical expertise—it was about architecting solutions that matter, influencing change, and enabling others to grow.

+"Titles don’t define expertise—impact does."